wpspeak/muse/README.md

 Muse Theme
 ============

-Muse is a Photography Theme built for Genesis Framework and thus requires the Genesis Framework which can be purchased at <a href="http://wpspeak.com/go/genesis-framework/" target="_blank">StudioPress</a> website.
+Muse is a Photography Theme built for Genesis Framework and thus requires the Genesis Framework which can be purchased from <a href="http://wpspeak.com/go/genesis-framework/" target="_blank">StudioPress</a> website.

 Developed by WPSpeak